Decentralized storage of data sovereignty

 Introduction

-As issues of privacy, security, and user control intensify in the digital age, data sovereignty has become an increasingly urgent topic.
+As issues of privacy, security, and user control become increasingly pressing in the digital age, data sovereignty has emerged as a more urgent topic.
 Traditionally, data sovereignty refers to the governance and legal constraints of data based on the country where it is collected or processed.
 This centralized approach is primarily based on government control and data localization policies, ensuring that data remains within specific geographical boundaries to comply with local regulations.
 However, given the global nature of digital interactions, this model has many limitations.
 Centralized storage systems are often managed and controlled by third-party entities, making them vulnerable to data breaches, censorship, and unauthorized access, which undermines user autonomy and data security.

 To address these challenges, the concept of "Data Self-Sovereignty" (DSS) has emerged, providing individuals and organizations with complete control over their data storage and processing, regardless of where the data resides.
 DSS emphasizes user-led data access, storage, and sharing, freeing users from reliance on centralized authorities.
 This shift aligns with the broader trend of decentralized digital infrastructure, where trust is distributed among multiple participants rather than concentrated in a single entity.